 Geoff spoke movingly at John’s funeral.
 Some new Asia songs had been written and it is intended they will see the light of day.

 Yes has continued to tour every year, with the 50th anniversary of the band being celebrated in 2018.
-Downes Braide has released its 3rd album, this time with a full band and Roger Dean cover, SKYSCRAPER SOULS.
+Downes Braide also released its 3rd album, SKYSCRAPER SOULS, this time with a full band and Roger Dean cover.

 Geoff Downes is beyond doubt one of the foremost keyboard players of rock.
 His textures have always pushed boundaries, with signature synth sounds.
 Geoff’s Hammond playing is also world renowned.
 His award winning songwriting crosses genres, from pure pop to classical prog.
 His love of music is as fervent now as it was in his teens.